danielnbarbosa/drlnd_navigation/results/Report.md

 ![trained agent](trained_agent.gif)

 #### Algorithm
 This agent implements the Deep Q Network (DQN) algorithm.
 DQN combines off-policy training and bootstrapping from traditional Q-learning with function approximation using neural networks.
-This makes if very effective at learning even in high high dimensional continuous state spaces.
+This makes if very effective at learning even in high dimensional continuous state spaces.
 However this combination, referred to as the "Deadly Triad" by Richard Sutton, is known to have divergence issues where the agent does not converge on a policy but instead oscillates all over the place.

 To mitigate this, DQN also employs a couple modifications including Experience Replay and Fixed Q-targets.
 Experience replay is a finite memory buffer of past experiences that the agent can sample from during learning.
-Fixed-Q targets use a second neural network with weights that do not change as quickly as the online network. which is used when calculating the TD target.
+Fixed-Q targets use a second neural network with weights that do not change as quickly as the online network and is used when calculating the TD target.
 Both of these help stabilize converge but do not guarantee it.
 More details are available in the original DQN [paper](https://deepmind.com/research/dqn/).

 #### DQN enhancements
-Since the original DQN algorithm first came out several enhancements have been proposed.
+Since the DQN algorithm first came out several enhancements have been proposed.
 A couple of those enhancements have been tried here including [Double DQN](https://arxiv.org/abs/1509.06461) and [Dueling networks](https://arxiv.org/abs/1511.06581).

 Double DQN leverages both the online network and the target network when calculating the predicted Q values in an effort to reduce overoptimistic estimations.
 Dueling networks separate estimation of the state value from the state dependent action advantage to better determine state value without having to explore all the associated actions.